litchie/exult-ios/exult/trunk/content/bgkeyring/Readme.txt

 	- An improved Orb of the Moons, allowing you to visit the shrines too.
 	- Innkeepers will reclaim the room keys when you are leaving the inn.
 	  They will also lock the doors and make the beds.
+	- The rudiments of a brand-new spellcasting system which allows NPCs to cast spells are now in place.
+Each NPC has his/her own spellcasting item which can be used to cast spells, and they will use mana and reagents.
+There are also some new NPC-only spells.

 6	Spoilers
 ------------